Comparison Guide

 How can I reduce bounce rates when buying email lists?

-Choose providers that validate emails at export time and exclude risky categories by default (invalid domains, rejected SMTP, disposable addresses).
+Choose providers that validate emails at export time and exclude risky categories by default, including invalid domains, rejected SMTP responses, and disposable addresses.

 What is a catch-all email domain?